Clearing trees and vegetation on private property

 Protecting natural areas and wildlife habitats is important to Council and our communities.
 Preserving biodiversity is essential for supporting our local wildlife and ecosystems.
 This helps ensure they will be around for future generations to enjoy.

-Clearing means removing or damaging plants.
+Clearing means damaging or destroying vegetation.
 This includes:

 • ring-barking (cutting bark around a tree)